Maneka Gandhi files nomination from Sultanpur

 -

-Union Minister and BJP leader Maneka Gandhi on Thursday filed her nomination from the Sultanpur parliamentary constituency in Uttar Pradesh.
-Before filing her nomination papers, she held a five-km long road show.
+Union Minister for Women and Child Development Maneka Gandhi on Thursday filed nomination from Sultanpur Lok Sabha constituency in Uttar Pradesh.

-Maneka Gandhi is a member of Parliament from the state's Pilibhit constituency.
-Sultanpur is represented by her son Varun Gandhi at present.
-The BJP has swapped their seats this time.

-On Monday, the Election Commission banned Maneka Gandhi for campaigning for 48 hours.

-Sultanpur will vote on May 12.
+The minister also conducted a road show ahead of filing her nomination for the ensuing Lok Sabha polls.

+Speaking to ANI before nomination, Maneka said, "The development works in Sultanpur, if I am elected, will continue in the same way they did in my previous constituency."

+Gandhi had previously been elected on a Bharatiya Janata Party ticket from Pilibhit constituency in Uttar Pradesh.
+However, her son Varun Gandhi will be contesting the ensuing polls from this seat.

+There are 80 Lok Sabha seats at stake in Uttar Pradesh.
+Out of these, eight seats went to polls on April 11 while an equal number of seats is witnessing polling today.

+The remaining seats will go to polls in the next five phases.
 Counting of votes will take place on May 23.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)